-4.4.2 Interpretation and Exceptions
+4.4.2.
+Interpretation and Exceptions

-Except the deflections caused by interactions of CMEs, which is not frequent during the solar minimum, almost all the CME deflections are essentially due to the pre-existing magnetic field structures surrounding the CMEs.
-For asymmetrical expansions and deflected propagations, the presence of the ambient coronal magnetic field and solar wind originating from the neighboring coronal holes may play a major role [e.g., Gopalswamy et al., 2004], while for non-radial ejections, the magnetic field configuration in CME source regions decides the CME launch directions.
-Near the solar minimum, the Sun has an approximately dipole field, coronal holes usually appear in the polar regions, from which the magnetic field and solar wind super-radially disperse towards the equator, and therefore CMEs are deflected.
-This picture is in agreement with the statistical result obtained here that most CMEs propagated towards the equator.
-A model based on the distribution of coronal magnetic energy density has been proposed to quantitatively describe the CME's deflection in corona [Shen et al., 2010], which points out that a CME will be deflected towards a place with a lower energy density.
+[53] Except the deflections caused by interactions of CMEs, which is not frequent during the solar minimum, almost all the CME deflections are essentially due to the preexisting magnetic field structures surrounding the CMEs.
+For asymmetrical expansions and deflected propagations, the presence of the ambient coronal magnetic field and solar wind originating from the neighboring coronal holes may play a major role [e.g., Gopalswamy et al., 2004], while for nonradial ejections, the magnetic field configuration in CME source regions decides the CME launch directions.
+Near the solar minimum, the Sun has an approximately dipole field, coronal holes usually appear in the polar regions. from which the magnetic field and solar wind superradially disperse toward the equator, and therefore CMEs are deflected.
+This picture is in agreement with the statistical result obtained here that most CMEs propagated toward the equator.
+A model based on the distribution of coronal magnetic energy density has been proposed to quantitatively describe the CME's deflection in corona [Shen et al., 2011], which points out that a CME will be deflected toward a place with a lower energy density.